Accounts payable, as the name suggests, are debts arising from purchases.

 How is a purchase removed from accounts payable?

-Accounts payable in the financial statements
+In the financial statements

 It’s also important to understand the difference between accounts payable and accrued liabilities.
 Accounts payable should never include estimated liabilities—only debts for which an actual invoice has been received from an external party.
 Estimated liabilities include, for example, taxes, interest, and holiday pay, which in the financial statements belong under accrued liabilities.